-The Duke UCEM has recruited faculty champions from each of the nine UCEM-affiliated academic departments.
+The Duke UCEM has recruited faculty champions from each of the ten UCEM-affiliated academic departments and programs.
 They work closely with Graduate School staff and co-PIs of the UCEM to help integrate the Sloan Scholars into the research community.

 Chemistry